turingschool/mod-0-project-fe/section1/reflection.md

 7. In your own words, explain what concatenation is.

-Concatenation is combining multiple variables in an output, such as writing a sentence by adding text and adding variables in a long the way.
+Concatenation is combining multiple variables in an output, such as writing a sentence by adding text and adding variables in along the way.

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatenation?